 = The calculated supply fan flow rate

 = The final flow rate at each terminal adjusted by the ratio

+Airflow Calculation Procedure using inputs of Intrazone nodes and linkages

+The inputs of both AirflowNetwork:IntraZone:Node and AirflowNetwork:IntraZone:Linkage objects are treated as normal model nodes and linkages.
+Therefore, the calculation procedures are the same as above.

 Integration of the AirflowNetwork Model